 Because you are a puppeteer, I know that you are aware of how much of the character’s heart and soul comes from the performer and how important it is for that to stay consistent to the extent possible.
 Although Steve is currently busy with independent projects, I know for a fact that he was (and is) willing to perform as Wembley if asked.
-With his existing set-up for his monthly livestream, he likely would have been able to record his own portions as well, even without the complimentary iPhone.

 Despite a theater minor in college, I am not involved in show business myself.
 I live in South Dakota, pretty far removed from all that.
 I know that the Hensons have some sort of grievance against Steve, and I am aware of what they have said publicly about it.
 I’m familiar with Steve’s side of the story because I’ve had the opportunity to meet him a couple of times at comic conventions here in the Midwest and discuss the matter with him firsthand.
 Nevertheless, I readily admit that I do not know the whole story, nor am I sure that anybody really does.

 What I do know is that Fraggle Rock was created for the express purpose of teaching viewers, especially kids, how to resolve conflicts in a constructive way.
-Therefore, excluding an able puppeteer from performing a character that he created on the basis of an outstanding disagreement is a hypocrisy that undermines the Fraggles’ integrity, as well as that of the company.
+Therefore, excluding an able puppeteer from performing a character that he created on the basis of an unresolved disagreement is a hypocrisy that undermines the Fraggles’ integrity, as well as that of the company.

 I don’t know who at the Henson Company ultimately made the call not to include Steve in the new Fraggle content.
 I am willing to give the benefit of the doubt that whoever did so acted with the honest belief that the decision was justified.
 I am not suggesting that Steve should not be accountable for whatever he is supposed to have said and done.
 On the contrary, I believe that everyone involved in this sad little drama should be held to account for their words and actions.